-PC users rejoice—Fujifilm has just released free software that enables you to easily use your Fujifilm camera in place of your built-in webcam, significantly stepping up your video-conference quality.
+PC and Mac users rejoice—Fujifilm has just released free software that enables you to easily use your Fujifilm camera in place of your built-in webcam, significantly stepping up your video-conference quality.
 The Fujifilm X Webcam utility brings medium format quality to popular platforms like Zoom and Skype that have seen a surge in popularity since many folks continue to work remotely.
-It’s currently only available for Windows and Windows 10 users and allows you to connect your camera via a USB cable to your PC.
+It’s currently only available for both Mac and Windows 10 users and allows you to connect your camera via a USB cable.

 Once you’ve downloaded the software, the setup is simple and straightforward, and only takes a quick restart before you’re ready to roll.

 Note that some camera settings can’t be adjusted while the camera is connected to the computer, so make sure you configure your setup prior to connecting.
 Per Fujifilm’s suggestion, choose manual exposure mode and select PREVIEW EXP./WB for SCREEN SETTING > PREVIEW EXP./WB IN MANUAL MODE in the setup menus.
 Check out this fast and easy tutorial: